-We can expect see half of Storybook Circus open in 2012, with the rest making its debut in 2013.
+We can expect to see half of Storybook Circus open in 2012, with the rest making its debut in 2013.

-New Fantasyland entrance, castle wall and forest
+New Fantasyland entrance, castle wall, and forest

-A new Cinderella Castle wall erected near the existing carousel will serve as the transition between the castle courtyard and new Fantasyland forest.
+A new Cinderella Castle wall erected near the existing carousel will serve as the transition between the castle courtyard and the new Fantasyland forest.
 The “tournament look” of the castle area will disappear beyond the wall into lush landscaping with plenty of trees, waterways, and winding paths immersing guests into an environment unlike anything seen before at the Magic Kingdom’s Fantasyland.

 It is within this new forest that stories live, including “The Little Mermaid,” “Beauty and the Beast,” “Winnie the Pooh,” and “Snow White.”